cduan2020/LocalizedControl/README.md

 # Dependency

 In the power grid control example (see below), Matpower 6.0 (https://matpower.org/download/) is used for power flow calculation.
+Control design computation requires MATLAB Control System Toolbox, and some of the application examples leverage MATLAB Parallel Computing Toolbox.

 # Usage